Lab logo

 Effect of Mecp2 deficiency on functional connectivity in developing cortical networks

 Loss of Mecp2, the cause of Rett syndrome and some cases of autism, leads to a devastating decline in cognitive, motor and sensory function in infancy.
 Mecp2-deficient mice also show a postnatal decline in behavioral, motor and sensory function.
 Investigations at the synaptic level reveal that loss of Mecp2 has opposing effects on the development of excitatory and inhibitory neuronal populations (Mierau et al, Biol Psych, 2015 epub).
 To understand how these synaptic changes alter network development at the cellular scale, we are using microelectrode array (MEA) recording and two-photon calcium imaging of spontaneous network activity in Mecp2-deficient and wild-type cortical cultures.
 We used methods from network science, including graph and control theory, to understand the effects on the topology of the network and roles of individual neurons in the network activity over early development in vitro.
 We are also investigating network dynamics to determine whether there are changes in the network topology and/or nodal roles on the seconds-to-minutes scale our recordings.
 This research will help us understanding how information processing is impaired at the cellular scale and provide a cellular-scale platform for testing novel therapeutic strategies.
-Our collaborators include: Bianca Dumitrascu, Stephen Eglen, Guillaume Hennequin, Ole Paulsen, Manuel Schroeter, Tim Sit, and Sinead Williamson.
-This work is supported by the American Academy of Neurology (S.M.) and Medical Research Council DTP (A.D.).
+Our collaborators include: Bianca Dumitrascu, Stephen Eglen, Ole Paulsen, Manuel Schroeter, Tim Sit, and Sinead Williamson.
+This work has been supported by the American Academy of Neurology (S.M.) and Medical Research Council DTP (A.D.).

 Network function in a human cerebral organoid model of Rett syndrome

 Human cerebral organoids offer a human-derived cellular platform for investigating underlying mechanisms of neurologic disease and testing novel therapeutic strategies.
 From our studies in Mecp2-deficient mice, we know that network development is altered.
 Through an interdisciplinary collaboration with Andras Lakatos, Madeline Lancaster, and Ole Paulsen, we are generating novel Mecp2-deficient air-liquid interface cerebral organoids (ALI-COs).
 We will use these organoids to study network dysfunction in human-derived cortical networks and how this may contribute to epilepsy and cognitive dysfunction in Rett syndrome.
-This work is supported by the Evelyn Trust.
+This work is supported by the NIH.
+It was previously supported by the Evelyn Trust.
+Image: MEA recording from an ALI-CO and network plot we made for Giandomenico, et al. (2019) Nat Neurosci (see published collaborations below).

 Novel cell-type specific mediators of NMDA receptor maturation